 The team of cardiac rehabilitation specialists at Banner will plan your physical therapy exercise and nutrition program with your specific needs in mind.
 We also try to make recovery fun.
 Our therapeutic recreation program includes seated group exercise, interactive video games and more.

-There are three phases of rehabilitation for heart surgery patients:
+There are three phases of cardiac rehabilitation for heart surgery patients:

 Your cardiac rehabilitation will begin in the hospital as soon as you leave the cardiovascular intensive care unit (CICU).
 Before you go to a rehabilitation facility, you may first be transferred to the Progressive Care (Telemetry) unit.
 Progressive Care helps make your transition easier as you move from the constant monitoring of intensive care to the next level of recovery.
 Here, you'll receive instructions on diet, medications, and ways to reduce your risk factors.

 The outpatient part of your cardiac rehabilitation program includes attending monitored exercise therapy sessions, typically three times a week.
 In addition, you and your family will receive information on diet, exercise and stress management.

 The last stage of cardiac rehabilitation is called the maintenance phase.
 This phase includes monitored exercise and support to continue a heart-healthy lifestyle.
 This phase could also be beneficial if you have risk factors for heart disease but haven't yet required surgical intervention.

 Heart surgery recovery time will vary depending on the type of procedure you have, your age, and other medical factors.
 After open heart surgery, you can expect a gradual recovery – anywhere from six weeks to six months.